StunkStunk

 In React

-Use useInfiniteAsyncChunk to wire up infinite scroll with zero manual observer setup.
-Attach the returned observerTarget ref to a sentinel element at the bottom of your list — the hook handles the rest automatically.
+Attach observerTarget to a sentinel element at the bottom of your list — the hook handles intersection observation automatically:

 import { useInfiniteAsyncChunk } from "stunk/react";